Joseph Granville was in the business of prognostication. He was a stock market maven. He knew precisely what to buy and when to buy. He moved markets.

 Good luck adding all those variables to your model.
 It is in fact just as impossible to be sure about the future path of inflation as it is to be sure about the future path of the war in Ukraine and the future path of the Covid pandemic.

-- The best laid financial plans are designed to react in light of what has already happened instead of in anticipation of what is going to happen.
+- The best laid financial plans are designed to react considering what has already happened instead of in anticipation of what is going to happen.
 If your investment strategy relies on predictions – no matter how credible the source – you are gambling, not investing.

 - And last, your plan is your plan.
-It is based on your situation, your goals, your aspirations and not some sage who’s going to right your ship at a point in time.
+It is based on your situation, your goals, your aspirations and not some sage who is going to right your ship at a point in time.
 Making changes based on what a billionaire has to say on TV is the dumbest thing you can do with your money.
-He can lose 90 percent and he’ll still be fine.
+He can lose 90 percent, and he’ll still have 100 million dollars.
 Not you.

 So, let the prognosticators pontificate all they want.
 Amuse them, get entertained and then carry on with your life.